SpecFlowOSS/SpecFlowWiki/Available-Containers-&-Registrations.md

 ## Feature Container (parent Container is the Test Thread Container)

-Captures the state of a feature execution.
+Captures a feature's execution state.
 Disposed after the feature is executed.

 * (step definition classes)
 * (dependencies of the step definition classes, aka context injection)